 He vividly recalls his first field ministry experience with Bible League International to the Philippines—seeing small Bible studies and one-on-one conversations with prisoners, university students in Manila, the poorest in remote island churches, and training sessions for those who sacrificed so much just to learn how to help others find salvation in Jesus.
 “This is what confirmed, for me, that this ministry provided God’s Word in a way that was understandable and led people to salvation in Jesus,” Snoep says.

 Snoep received his Bachelor’s degree in International Business and Languages from Hogeschool in Holland and is fluent in English, Dutch, German, French, and communicates well in Spanish.
-At this time his family lives in the Netherlands, and they will relocate to the Chicago area in 2017.
+He and his family now reside in northwest Indiana.